Thyssenkrupp CEO says resignation offer aims to spark debate about future of company

-BERLIN, July 5 (Reuters) - Thyssenkrupp Chief Executive Heinrich Hiesinger said on Thursday his offer to resign was meant to spark a discussion on the supervisory board about the future of the company.
+BERLIN (Reuters) - Thyssenkrupp (TKAG.DE) Chief Executive Heinrich Hiesinger said on Thursday his offer to resign was meant to spark a discussion on the supervisory board about the future of the company.

 “A joint understanding of Board and Supervisory Board on the strategic direction of a company is a key pre-requisite for successfully leading a company,” Hiesinger said in a statement.

-The engineering group’s steelmaking joint venture deal with Tata Steel, announced last Saturday, marks “the next significant step” to turning Thyssenkrupp into a strong industrial company, he said.
+The engineering group’s steelmaking joint venture deal with Tata Steel (TISC.NS), announced last Saturday, marks “the next significant step” to turning Thyssenkrupp into a strong industrial company, he said.